Regents' Policies

 Orientation of New Members

-The standing committees of the Board of Regents are Audit; Finance and Facilities; Academic, Student Affairs and Research; and Advancement.
-The President of the Board of Regents may name other standing committees with the consent of the Board of Regents.
+The standing committees of the Board of Regents are Audit and Compliance; Finance and Facilities; Student Success, Teaching and Research; Governance; and the Health Sciences Center (HSC).
+The Chair of the Board of Regents may name other standing committees with the consent of the Board of Regents.

-Each standing committee shall consist of three Regent members, and such community and University members as the President of the Board of Regents deems appropriate.
-A quorum of a Regents' committee consists of a majority of the appointed members of that committee, regardless of whether those in attendance are Regent members or community members.
-The President of the Board of Regents shall serve as a nonvoting alternate, and may serve as a voting member whenever any of the Regent members are not present.
+Each standing committee shall consist of three (3) Regent members.
+A quorum of a Regents' committee consists of a majority of the appointed members of that committee.
+The Chair of the Board of Regents may self-designate, or designate other Regents to serve as alternate voting members of standing committees or boards when the Regent members are not present.

-The duties and responsibilities of the UNM Health Sciences Center Board of Directors are set forth in RPM 3.5.
-The duties and responsibilities of the Audit Committee are set forth in RPM 7.3.
-The other standing committees, duties and functions are determined by the Board of Regents, and shall include at least gathering information, conferring with members of the administration, faculty, staff, student body, and public on the topics within the committee's duties, and making recommendations for action by the Board of Regents.
+The duties and responsibilities of the HSC Committee are set forth in RPM 3.5.
+The duties and responsibilities of the Audit and Compliance Committee are set forth in RPM 7.3.
+The other standing committees’ duties and functions are determined by the Board of Regents, and shall include at least gathering information; conferring with members of the administration, faculty, staff, student body, and public on the topics within the committees’ duties; and making recommendations for action by the Board of Regents.
 The chairs of the standing committees (or vice-chairs in the absence of the chairs) shall report the committee recommendations to the Board of Regents at its meetings.
-Standing committees do not constitute a quorum of the Board of Regents and have no authority to act for the Board of Regents.
+Standing committees do not constitute a quorum of the Board of Regents and have no authority to act for the Board of Regents except with regard to disposal of surplus property per RPM 7.9.
+All standing committees will abide by the New Mexico Open Meetings Act, except that in addition to the exclusions listed in the Act, the standing committees may close meetings, when less than a quorum of the Board of Regents is present, in the following instances: (1) to meet with internal or external auditors to discuss any examination or audit prior to the release of an audit report; and/or (2) to meet with attorneys from the Office of University Counsel and/or hired outside counsel to discuss any matter that is protected by the attorney-client privilege.

 Consent Agenda Matters

-Certain matters, or categories of matters, may be referred by the Board of Regents for discussion and recommendation by a standing committee (and, as appropriate, the UNM Health Sciences Board of Directors) and thereafter placed on the Board of Regents' consent agenda for approval by the Board of Regents without further discussion.
-All matters, or categories of matters, within the subject matters regularly assigned to a standing committee (or, the UNM Health Sciences Center Board of Directors, as the case may be) shall be deemed to have been referred by the Board to that standing committee.
-Any member of the Board of Regents shall have the right, upon request, to remove any item from the Board's consent agenda and place the item on the Board's regular agenda for discussion.
+Certain matters, or categories of matters, may be referred by the Board of Regents for discussion and recommendation by a standing committee and thereafter placed on the Board of Regents' consent agenda for approval by the Board of Regents without further discussion.
+All matters, or categories of matters, within the subject matters regularly assigned to a standing committee shall be deemed to have been referred by the Board to that standing committee.
+Upon request, any member of the Board of Regents shall have the right to remove an item from the Board's consent agenda and place the item on the Board's regular agenda for discussion.

 Ad Hoc Committees

-From time to time the President of Board may appoint ad hoc committees consisting of two or three Regent members to gather information and make recommendations to the Board of Regents about specified matters.
+From time to time the Chair of the Board may appoint ad hoc committees consisting of two (2) or three (3) Regent members to gather information and make recommendations to the Board of Regents about specified matters.
 Public notice of such meetings will be given and public attendance and participation permitted as deemed appropriate by the committee chair.

 Quorum for Meetings of the Board